filoconnesso/Tweakly/README.md

    String message = stringAssembler("your sensor %s has read %d C° \n", sensor_name, sensor_value);
    ```
-Use Echo Stream to print to file and Serial :
+Use Echo Stream for print to file and Serial :
    ```cpp
    Echo printer;
    ```